unixorn/awesome-zsh-plugins/README.md

 - [geometry-rust-version](https://github.com/drager/geometry-rust-version) - [Geometry](https://github.com/geometry-zsh/geometry) plugin to display the current folder's Rust version when either a `.rs` or `Cargo.toml` is present.
 - [get-jquery](https://github.com/voronkovich/get-jquery.plugin.zsh) - Plugin for fast downloading jQuery library from [code.jquery.com](code.jquery.com).
 - [ghost-zeus](https://github.com/fontno/ghost_zeus) - Lets you use [zeus](https://github.com/burke/zeus) with normal rails commands.
-- [gimbo-git](https://github.com/gimbo/gimbo-git.zsh) - A subset of the oh-my-zsh [git plugin](https://github.com/robbyrussell/oh-my-zsh/blob/master/plugins/git/git.plugin.zsh) aliases, plus some new aliases, plus a few handy functions.
+- [gimbo-git](https://github.com/gimbo/gimbo-git.zsh) - A subset of the [oh-my-zsh](https://ohmyz.sh/) [git plugin](https://github.com/robbyrussell/oh-my-zsh/blob/master/plugins/git/git.plugin.zsh) aliases, plus some new aliases, plus a few handy functions.
 - [gimme](https://github.com/folixg/gimme-ohmyzsh-plugin) - Manage Go installations with gimme.
-- [git-acp](https://github.com/MenkeTechnologies/zsh-git-acp) - Take the current command line as the commit message and then run git pull, add, commit and push with one keystroke.
+- [git-acp](https://github.com/MenkeTechnologies/zsh-git-acp) - Take the current command line as the commit message and then run `git pull`, `git add`, `git commit` and `git push` with one keystroke.
 - [git-add-remote](https://github.com/caarlos0/git-add-remote) - Easily add the upstream remote to your `git` fork.
 - [git-aliases (mdumitru)](https://github.com/mdumitru/git-aliases) - Broken out version of the version in [oh-my-zsh](http://ohmyz.sh/) so users of other frameworks don't have to import all of oh-my-zsh.
 - [git-aliases.zsh](https://github.com/peterhurford/git-aliases.zsh) - Creates a lot of useful aliases for combinations of commonly used `git` commands.